 If you stop making your mortgage payments, the lender may use a process called "foreclosure" to sell your home and use the proceeds to repay the amount you borrowed, plus fees and costs.

 In some states, after you lose the property at a foreclosure sale, you can get it back by "redeeming" it during a post-sale "redemption period."

-Foreclosures in New Jersey are judicial, which means the lender files a lawsuit in court to foreclose your home.
-After the foreclosure sale, the New Jersey Court Rules provide a 10-day period during which the homeowner can file a motion objecting to the sale (New Jersey Court Rule 4:65-5).
+Foreclosures in New Jersey are "judicial," which means the bank files a lawsuit in court to foreclose.
+After the foreclosure sale, the New Jersey Court Rules provide a 10-day period during which the homeowner may file a motion objecting to the sale.
+(New Jersey Court Rule 4:65-5).
 After the 10-day period, the court must confirm the sale to finalize it.

 The New Jersey Supreme Court has determined that foreclosed homeowners get the right to redeem:

-New Jersey also provides homeowners with the right to redeem if the lender obtains a deficiency judgment after the foreclosure.
+New Jersey also gives homeowners the right to redeem if the bank gets a deficiency judgment after the foreclosure.

-In order to redeem, you must pay the full amount of the judgment, plus interest, costs, and all reasonable expenses that the purchaser incurred for taxes, assessments, other prior liens, and necessary repairs after the sale (N.J.
+To redeem, you must pay the total amount of the judgment, plus interest, costs, and all reasonable expenses that the purchaser incurred for taxes, assessments, other prior liens, and necessary repairs after the sale.
+(N.J.
 Stat.
 Ann. § 2A:50-4).
-(You can deduct from this amount any income the purchaser received from the property, such as rent.)